Last Updated: November 2013

-The following is intended to provide you with an overview of the information that pertains to your employment as a State of Alaska employee.
+The following provides you with an overview of the information that pertains to your employment as a State of Alaska employee.
 To determine how this information applies to you specifically, you may need to refer to your individual collective bargaining agreement.

-The following describes the four main types of positions in the classified service.
-Your supervisor can tell you the status of your position, as well as the required hours for your position.
+The following describes the five main types of positions in the classified service.
+Your supervisor can tell you the position type and required hours for your position.